splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 All incidents that are associated with the incident policy that are triggered while the incident policy is in maintenance are created in a muted state.
 No responders are notified when a muted incident is triggered.
 Muted incidents don't show in your incident list by default.
 To see your muted incidents, select the :guilabel:`Incidents` tab in Incident Intelligence and add a ``Status = Muted`` filter.
 Muted incidents are read-only and can't be acknowledged, resolved, or rejected.

-Take a incident policy out of maintenance
+Take an incident policy out of maintenance
 ---------------------------------------------

-To take a incident policy out of maintenance and resume triggering incidents, select the :guilabel:`Actions` menu on the incident policy you want to take out of maintenance and select :guilabel:`Enable`.
+To take an incident policy out of maintenance and resume triggering incidents, select the :guilabel:`Actions` menu on the incident policy you want to take out of maintenance and select :guilabel:`Enable`.
 The incident policy status shows as :guilabel:`Enabled`.
 This resumes triggering incidents associated with the incident policy.

 Next step
 ============